gbelouze/geefetch/docs/source/cli.rst

     s2: {} # use satellite_default
     dynworld:
       composite_method: ${s1.composite_method}
+    palsar2: {}

 The config has

 - A `satellite_default` section which configures the default download option for any satellites
 - A section by satellite that you wish to download, amending the default options when necessary, or adding some satellite-specific configuration.
-See :ref:`cli download options` for the list of supported satellites.
+See :ref:`cli options` for the list of supported satellites.

   - You can use config interpolation as is done for `dynworld.composite_method`.
   - You can use an empty section `{}` to use the defaults, as is done for `s2`